Example configuration entry

 Warning

-If you enable MQTT and you do not use the “native API” for Home Assistant, you must remove the api: line from your ESPHome configuration, otherwise the ESP will reboot every 15 minutes because no client connected to the native API.
+If you enable MQTT and you do not use the Native API Component, you must remove the api: configuration or set reboot_timeout: 0s, otherwise the ESP will reboot every 15 minutes because no client connected to the native API.

 # Example configuration entry